ShigotoShoujin/shigoto.shoujin/CONTRIBUTING.md

 # Contributing
 Everyone's welcome to open issues, submit pull requests or otherwise manifest their existence.

+## General
+### Commit message
+All commit messages should be written in the present.
+Prefer "Remove implicit inline" over "Remove**d** implicit inline"

 ## Code Style

 ### Write self-documenting code